 Metal Heart With Wings

-I’ll list a few items I spotted on my last visit to the market which will give you an idea of what to expect.
+I’ll list a few items I spotted on my last visit to the market, which will give you an idea of what to expect.
 Brown glass and transparent apothecary-style bottles were plentiful.
-Some looked original while others are reproductions.
-A few were labelled with pharmaceutical sounding names, and I have no clue what they meant.
-These apothecary bottles are great for adding decorative interest in your bathroom.
+Some looked original, while others are reproductions.
+A few were labelled with pharmaceutical-sounding names, and I have no clue what they meant.
+These apothecary bottles are great for adding decorative interest to your bathroom.

-Vintage cameras from Polaroids to folding varieties can be found.
-These are of interest to photography enthusiasts and anyone wanting to a beautiful object to exhibit on a shelf in their study.
+Vintage cameras, from Polaroids to folding varieties, can be found.
+These are of interest to photography enthusiasts and anyone wanting a beautiful object to exhibit on a shelf in their study.